hikeventures/hikeventures.github.io/_posts/2016-06-29-best-pfd-packrafting.markdown

 ---

-# Overview of the best PFDs and life jackets for packrafting
+# Overview of the best PFDs / life jackets for packrafting

 | Product | Weight |
 |-----|:----:|